Tina-otoge/blog/_posts/2018-01-26-per-user-udev-script.markdown

-Later, [Kurokotei](https://twitter.com/dialgadu77), a friend of mine, showed me something cool he did on his ArchLinux computer, he used *mpv* and *Compton* to have a video playing as a wallpaper behind transparent windows.
-Naturally I decided to do the same, even if I will surely not use it on a daily basis.
+Later, [Kurokotei](https://twitter.com/dialgadu77), a friend of mine, showed me something cool he did on his ArchLinux computer, he used *mpv* and *Compton* to have a video playing as a wallpaper behind transparent windows ([See video](https://twitter.com/dialgadu77/status/955540684395728897)).
+Naturally
+I decided to do the same, even if I will surely not use it on a daily basis.
 It was more for the sake of trying to set it up and learn some things.
 But something crossed my mind, playing a video is quite battery consuming.
 So